Logo Decentralized Social Network

 secret = ooooooooooooooooooooooooo

-domain = <domain name>The domain provider is located at.
-Usually each node located at the provider gets a subdomain of this domain.
-Moera tools use this fact to select a provider automatically by the node URL.
+The domain the provider is located at.
+Usually each node located at the provider gets a subdomain of this domain. moctl uses this fact to select a provider automatically by the node URL or the URL resolved from node-name.